NSF-iSAT/DDA-corpus/README.md

 **Public Data**: The public portion of the dataset can be downloaded directly from this repository and please credit the original work of the source data.
 We provide their citation link for your reference.

 **Limited-Access Data**: Due to privacy concerns, a portion of this dataset requires an application and is subject to a data use agreement.
 To request access, please follow these steps:
+(we are working on verifying the de-identified transcript of the Sensor Immersion K12 and Pulley K12 subset as public data.
+These DDA annotated transcripts will be release soon)

 1. Complete and Submit the **Data Access Application Form**: `[https://docs.google.com/forms/d/14OTgBotdVicGrYGcvkxa_iOXJ9daWJeX01mxAIkWB18/viewform?edit_requested=true]`
 2. Email the data controller at **[Thomas Breideband][thomas.breideband@colorado.edu]**.